RuiyangJu/KCR-Post-Processing/zero_shot/Gemma-2-Llama-Swallow-9b-it-v0.1/README.md

 texts these errors can raise CER sharply.

 ### 6. Modernization or normalization artifacts

-Some predictions shift the text toward modern spelling, punctuation, or more common kanji.
+Some predictions **shift the text toward modern spelling, punctuation, or more common kanji**.
 For example, `100249476_00004_1` adds punctuation and normalizes some expressions, while `200020019_00077_1` contains semantic or modernized substitutions such as `上申也`, `三号寺号`, and `天下の武士`.
 These outputs may be more readable, but they do not match the diplomatic transcription target in GT, so they increase edit distance.

 ### 7. Domain vocabulary errors
 Vocabulary related to cooking, sweets, menus, vessels, ingredients, procedures, and units is a frequent source of errors.
 This appears in `100249416_00027_1`, `100249416_00034_1`, `100249476_00004_1`, `200022050_00002_2`, `200022050_00006_1`, `200022050_00007_2`, and `200022050_00010_2`.
-The model often misreads or skips specialized terms, ingredient names, cooking steps, and measurements.
+The model often **misreads or skips specialized terms, ingredient names, cooking steps, and measurements**.
 Classical culinary texts contain many homophonic or visually similar terms, so a general language model can produce plausible but unfaithful substitutions.

 ### Overall
 The main failure modes of Gemma-2-Llama-Swallow-9b-it-v0.1 can be summarized in three layers.
 First, there are catastrophic repetition failures, most notably `100249376_00010_2`.
 Second, for list-like, long, or layout-sensitive texts, the model often copies Input or disrupts the correct reading order.
 Third, fine-grained classical kana, culinary terminology, vessel names, and measurement units are still not corrected reliably.
-Future improvements should prioritize repetition suppression, layout-aware reading-order modeling, and stronger domain adaptation for classical cooking and confectionery texts.
+Future improvements should **prioritize repetition suppression, layout-aware reading-order modeling, and stronger domain adaptation for classical cooking and confectionery texts**.